jamiepoli/JamvieCTF/content/posts/04AngstromCTF2020_01.md

 ```

 So with that being said, one can possibly visit a server with malicious payloads in their manifest file that the cache will then save, and serve to others who use the program/client.

+Anyway, keep this factoid about appcaches in mind.
+Now, on to the actual challenge itself...

+UBI stands for "Universal Build Integrator".
+The challenge has it's own-

+_Nice._

+Anyway, AngstromCTF's UBI is already being utilized by a site that hosts flags from other CTFs.

+We're also given the source code for this flags site, which, right off the bat, tells you this:

+Well that's neat.
+Obviously, the angstromCTF flag is hidden and otherwise inaccessible from the flags site.
+I mean, if it wasn't, this wouldn't be the hardest challenge I have ever done. _Ahaha._

+Now, I can play around with the headers in the flags site and put in some custom ones, and make an admin see these requests.
+So the first thing that comes to mind is an XSS of sorts.

 TODO: Finish